Serpentine National Park

 We recognise and acknowledge Binjareb/Pinjarup, Ganeang and Wilman people as the traditional owners of Serpentine National Park.

-The main attraction is Serpentine Falls – a 15 metre waterfall that flows from the Serpentine River and cascades over granite outcrops, into a natural pool.
+The main attraction of the park is Serpentine Falls – a 15 metre waterfall that flows from the Serpentine River and cascades over granite outcrops, into a natural pool.

 There are four (4) trails to explore in the park that take visitors through the beautiful surrounding bushland.
 Keep an eye out for kangaroos that are frequently spotted in the area, native birds, and wildflowers.